pH-7/Simple-Java-Calculator/README.md

 ## LICENSE

-Apache License, Version 2.0 or later; See the license.txt file in the "NotePad" folder.
+Apache License, Version 2.0 or later; See the license.txt file in the "NotePad" FOLDER